 Due to cracks in distribution infrastructure and leaks in water storage tanks, over 2,600,000 gallons of water that is produced each day is lost10.
-Fractures in water distribution infrastructure also allow for intrusion of undetermined amounts of contaminants and pollutants into the water before it reaches it point of use.
-Resultantly, residents of Antigua are unable to safely consume the water that reaches their homes, businesses, and shelters.
+CracksFractures in water distribution infrastructure also allow for intrusion of undetermined amounts of contaminants and pollutants into the water before it reaches it point of use.
+This ensures thatResultantly, residents of Antigua and Barbuda are unable to safely consume the water that reaches their homes, businesses, and shelters.
 Residents rely on bottled water in the form of 5-gallon water jugs that are filled at locations and businesses around the country, or on small plastic water bottles which inevitably contribute to the countries growing solid waste management issues.
-Having to purchase drinking water, in addition to paying for the water from the national distribution system can place an additional financial strain on residents, especially the most vulnerable populations.
+Having to purchase drinking water, on top-ofin addition to paying for the water from the national distribution system can place an additional financial strain on residents, especially the most vulnerable populations.